Best Fixed Annuity for Retirees | Guaranteed Growth & Secure Income

 When is the right time to purchase a fixed annuity?

 The ideal time to purchase a fixed annuity depends on interest rate conditions, retirement proximity, and income planning needs.
-Many retirees lock in fixed annuities when rates are competitive to secure predictable growth.
-Pre-retirees within five to ten years of retirement often use annuities to protect a portion of savings from market risk.
-If lifetime income is needed soon, starting earlier can provide greater clarity and structure.
-However, annuities should not replace all investment assets, especially for individuals who still need growth.
+Many retirees lock in fixed annuities when rates are competitive to secure predictable growth or income at favorable levels.
+Pre-retirees within 5-10 years of retirement often use annuities to protect a portion of savings from market risk as they approach the vulnerable early-retirement period where sequence of returns risk is highest.
+If lifetime income is needed soon, starting earlier provides more clarity and structure.
+If income is 7-10 years away, deferring income activation within a FIA+GLWB structure can dramatically improve the eventual monthly payment by allowing the income base to grow at the guaranteed roll-up rate.
 Timing decisions should reflect overall financial planning objectives rather than short-term market speculation.
-Consulting with a licensed professional can help determine appropriate allocation levels.
+Consulting with a licensed independent broker who can compare multiple carriers ensures the timing decision is made with full market visibility.

 About the Author: